1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: For training grants: eligible applicants include public or nonprofit agencies, including institutions of higher education.
+Search similar grants →According to the current listing, eligibility includes: For training grants: eligible applicants include public or nonprofit agencies, including institutions of higher education.
 For research grants: eligible applicants include any public or private nonprofit entity, including research centers or networks.
 Faith-based and community-based organizations, Tribes, and tribal organizations are eligible to apply.
 Any public or private entity is eligible for other project grants.
 Eligible applicant types include: U.S. State Government (including the District of Columbia), Nonprofit Organization, Other, Indian/Native American/Alaska Native Tribal Government (Other than Federally Recognized), Unrestricted by Entity Type, Federally Recognized Indian/Native American/Alaska Native Tribal Government, Local.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program